California Estate Planning

 Have your attorney assist you with this, and be sure to give copies to your family members, your doctor, and your healthcare facility.

 People over the age of 18 and in possession of all mental faculties can donate specific organs or their entire bodies to medical science.
-In Nevada, this will entail signing a so-called document of gift.
+In California, this will entail signing a so-called document of gift.

 When you become seriously ill and believe that death is around the corner, preparing funeral arrangements ahead of that time can ease your mind and give you a feeling of control.